 With the work-related costs scheme (werkkostenregeling, WKR) it is possible for employers to give allowances to their employees without tax liability.
 There is a maximum amount you can spend without paying taxes, which is called the discretionary scope (vrije ruimte).
 The discretionary scope is a percentage of the total wage costs.
-Here you can find the current percentages.
+You can find the current percentages here.

 If the allowances exceed the discretionary scope, you will have to pay a final levy (eindheffing) over the part of the allowances that exceed the discretionary scope.
 This is the current final levy percentage.

-Be aware that there is an efficiency limit (doelmatigheidsgrens) for what you can give per employee per year, which you can find here.
-It is not obligated to use all the discretionary scope, but if there is a part of the discretionary scope left, you cannot carry it over to the next year.
+Be aware of the efficiency limit (doelmatigheidsgrens) for what you can give per employee per year, which you can find here.
+It is not obligated to use all the discretionary scope.
+However, you cannot carry over any remaining discretionary scope to the next year.

 Where can you find the amount of discretionary scope you have left?